 You can tell when this hasn’t been done because the beads may be a little loose or the bracelet stretches a bit the first time you pull on it.

 When the elastic is pre-stretched, it will snap back to the same size without losing any of its elasticity.
-The beads should be slightly tight against each other which keeps a slight tension on the elastic—and therefore the knot—keeping it from loosening during normal wear.Continue to 5 of 7 below.
+The beads should be slightly tight against each other and keep a slight tension on the elastic—and therefore the knot—preventing it from loosening during normal wear.Continue to 5 of 7 below.

 05 of 07